taiyeba-software/Microservices_auth/README.md

 - Tests use the exported `connectDB(uri)` from `src/db/db.js` so the in-memory MongoDB URI is passed directly to mongoose for test isolation.
 - The `--runInBand` flag is used to avoid Jest worker issues with in-memory MongoDB.

-## Security note

-- I noticed a `.env` in the project containing a live MongoDB connection string.
-Please remove any secrets from the repository and use environment variables in CI or local dev.
-The test setup avoids using this URI by passing the in-memory server URI explicitly.

-## Next steps (optional)

-- Replace plain password storage with `bcryptjs` hashing and add tests asserting hashed passwords.
-- Add CI (GitHub Actions) that runs these tests (the in-memory DB will work on CI without extra setup).
-- Improve the `/auth/register` route to include proper validation, error handling, and JWT issuance.

-If you want, I can implement password hashing and update tests now.

----

-If anything is unclear or you want the README expanded (examples, API contract, environment variables, CI config), tell me which section to expand and I will update it.